Why Does God Allow Child Abuse? What Judaism, Christianity, and Islam Say

 FAQs

-Does the Bible say God cares about children who are abused?
+Does the Bible say God protects children?

 0 Community answers